afonzeca/arun/README.md

 If you check for your app/var/mylog.log, you will find the falue of the "-l" option (Test1).

-For further information regarding the use of Dependency Injection inside Bosun please refer to https://PHP-DI.org/ by Matthieu Napoli and contributors.
+For further information regarding the use of Dependency Injection inside Arun please refer to https://PHP-DI.org/ by Matthieu Napoli and contributors.

-**Configuration File Support**
+### Configuration File Support

-For statical configuration, Bosun uses the config/config.php file accessible via the global function "conf()".
+For statical configuration, Arun uses the config/config.php file accessible via the global function "conf()".

 Anyway it supports "out-of-the-box" the ".env" files, thank to the library from PhpDotEnv by VLucas (https://github.com/vlucas/phpdotenv)

-In particular refer to .envcli file for configuring Bosun!
+In particular refer to .envcli file for configuring Arun!

 If you need to improve the .envcli file with your parameters, use getenv("KEY") inside your code where "KEY" is the key of your env variable.

-**Other Information**
+### Notes

-Bosun has many undocumented functions, internals and other useful things...
+Arun has many undocumented functions, internals and other useful things...
 ASAP the documentation will be improved! ;-)

-**What about the internal Bosun Engine?**
+### What about the internal Arun Engine?

-When you call Bosun, it does the following (It's not Black Magic :D)
+When you call Arun, it does the following (It's not Black Magic :D)

 1) Configures and get di DI Container, starts the "ConsoleInput" and processes the parameters
 2) Check the white list to verify that the DOMAIN:ACTION received from CLI can be called